 Children's nurses are employed by hospitals, NHS trusts, nursing agencies, health centres, charities/voluntary organisations, schools, private health care organisations, GP practices and residential homes.

-Vacancies are advertised by recruitment agencies, via the internet, in newspapers, NHS trusts' jobs lists and publications such as Nursing Times, Nursing Standard and Nursing Children and Young People.
+Vacancies are advertised by recruitment agencies, via the internet, in newspapers, NHS trusts' jobs lists, on the NHS jobs website and in publications such as Nursing Times, Nursing Standard and Nursing Children and Young People.

 The main route into qualifying as a nurse is to take a nursing degree in one of the four nursing specialisms: adult nursing, children's nursing, learning disability nursing or mental health nursing.
 Some degree courses cover two of these fields, and are known as 'dual field' degrees.
 Most nursing degree courses are three years long, with the exception of dual field degrees and nursing degrees in Scotland.
 Nursing degree courses provide a mix of formal teaching and practical experience.

 You apply for full-time undergraduate nursing degrees through UCAS.
 Application criteria vary but you are likely to need at least 2 (more often 3) A levels or equivalent qualifications, plus GCSEs including English, maths and a science (usually biology).

 Graduates in a relevant subject such as life, health, biological or social sciences can qualify via a shortened two-year postgraduate course.
 The recognition process for your first degree is known as APEL (accreditation of prior experiential learning).